Dherse/masterproef/content/1_background.typ

 ]<tunable_2x2>

 #info-box(kind: "note")[
-    The color scheme shown in @tunable_2x2 for the different modes is kept throughout this document when showing photonic gates and their modes.
+    The colour scheme shown in @tunable_2x2 for the different modes is kept throughout this document when showing photonic gates and their modes.
 ]

 There are many construction techniques for building @2x2[s], each with its own advantages and disadvantages.
 The most common ones are the Mach-Zehnder interferometers with two phase shifters.
 However, other techniques involve using #gloss("mems") or liquid crystals #cite("bogaerts_programmable_2020-1", "capmany_programmable_2016", "perez_programmable_2019").